 James M. Callaghan

-James M. Callaghan is an experienced advocate for his clients.
+James M. Callaghan represents clients in court on a daily basis.
 He practices in a wide range of areas including criminal law, family law, civil litigation, municipal law, workers compensation, and probate law.

 James graduated from Trinity College in Hartford, Connecticut, and American University Law School in Washington, D.C.
 Upon graduation from law school he served as a law clerk for the Honorable Joseph F. Rodgers, Jr., Presiding Justice of the Rhode Island Superior Court.

 From 2004 to 2012, James was a Special Assistant Attorney General in the Rhode Island Department of Attorney General.
-He handled criminal matters in Washington, Kent, Newport, and Providence County.
+He handled criminal matters in Washington County, Kent County, Newport County, and Providence County.
 He also served as Chief of the Newport County office from 2011 to 2012.

 In February of 2017 the firm of Callaghan & Callaghan was appointed as the legal counsel for the Town of North Kingstown.
 As Town Solicitors they serve as legal advisers the Town Council and town staff.